maheshrjl/terraform-ec2-instance/README.md

 ## How to run?

-Create a [terraform.tfvars] file in the project directory & provide values for all variables
+Create a [terraform.tfvars] file in the project directory & provide values to variables from the variables.tf file

 ## Usage